appsmithorg/design-system/.changeset/tiny-parents-jump.md

 "@appsmithorg/design-system": patch
 ---

-fix: added classname to leftElement
+fix: added classname to leftElement in Dropdown